RibbonCommunications/webrtc-distant-js/step-by-step/vdi.md

 Note that we could improve on the above design in a few ways:

 1. We could detect the mode and choose VDI always if we're able to create the channel.
 2. We could handle errors better.
-Errors will both be propagated through distant as well as through the pull-vchannel's `done` callback handler.
+Errors will both be propagated through Distant as well as through the pull-vchannel's `done` callback handler.
 3. We could create some recovery mechanisms for re-establishing the connection if it drops.